Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Introduction

-Laser mode-hopping refers to a jump of the lasing mode, which stems from the relative frequency shift of longitudinal cavity modes to the gain curve originating from temperature or injection current changes.
-It is generally considered to be problematic in laser spectroscopy and telecommunication because it accompanies unwanted intensity fluctuations and large sudden frequency shifts.
-Many researches have been performed to extend the mode-hop free range to facilitate continuous wavelength tuning \cite{gong2014mode, dutta2012mode, fuhrer2008extension}.
-In the aspect of understading underlying physics of mode-hopping, there also have been attempts to study dynamics of laser mode-hopping \cite{kundu2018ultrafast, butler2017direct, happach2020effect}.
+Laser mode-hopping refers to a jump in lasing mode which stems from a relative frequency shift in longitudinal cavity modes to the gain curve.
+It originates from changes in temperature or injection current and is generally considered to be problematic in laser spectroscopy and telecommunications because it is accompanied by unwanted intensity fluctuations and large sudden frequency shifts.
+Many studies have attempted to extend the mode-hop free range to facilitate continuous wavelength tuning \cite{gong2014mode, dutta2012mode, fuhrer2008extension}.
+There have also been attempts to study the dynamics of laser mode-hopping to better understand the underlying physics of mode-hopping. \cite{kundu2018ultrafast, butler2017direct, happach2020effect}.

-A large sudden frequency shift feature during laser mode-hopping, however, may be useful in some applications; in Bell-Bloom type atomic magnetometer experiments where the modulation of optical pumping rate to induce spin-precession is involved, large sudden frequency shifts during mode-hopping offers enhancement of spin-polarization by increasing the modulation depth of optical pumping.
-In order to build up large transverse spin polarization in all-optical Bell-Bloom type atomic magnetometers, a variety of techniques including sinusoidal modulation of the laser frequency has been explored \cite{kimball2017situ, jimenez2009sensitivity}.
-Some advancements in nonlinear magneto-optical rotation (NMOR) magnetometer were presented based on pulse-shaped amplitude modulation of beam, taking advantage of the discontinuous modulation \cite{gawlik2006nonlinear, gerginov2017pulsed}.
-Obtaining a discontinuous lineshape in the modulation function, however, requires cumbersome optics like acousto-optic modulators (AOM) or intricate techniques to generate square-wave RF magnetic field \cite{ranjbaran2017effects, hunter2018free}.
+A large sudden frequency shift feature during laser mode-hopping, however, may be useful in some applications.
+For example, in Bell-Bloom type atomic magnetometer experiments where the modulation of optical pumping rate to induce spin-precession is involved, large sudden frequency shifts during mode-hopping can enhance spin-polarization by increasing the modulation depth of the optical pumping.
+In order to build up large transverse spin polarization in all-optical Bell-Bloom type atomic magnetometers, a variety of techniques have been explored, including sinusoidal modulation of the laser frequency \cite{kimball2017situ, jimenez2009sensitivity}.
+Some advancements in the development of the nonlinear magneto-optical rotation (NMOR) magnetometer have been reported, based on pulse-shaped amplitude modulation of the beam, which takes advantage of the discontinuous modulation \cite{gawlik2006nonlinear, gerginov2017pulsed}.
+Obtaining a discontinuous lineshape in the modulation function, however, requires cumbersome optics such as acousto-optic modulators (AOM) or intricate techniques to generate a square-wave RF magnetic field \cite{ranjbaran2017effects, hunter2018free}.